Occupational Programs / Technology

 These specialized tracks will allow for more in-depth training and the opportunity to develop their skills according to their individual capabilities.
 This specific training will open up additional employment opportunities within that specialized discipline.

-Institutions providing gainful employment programs offer important opportunities to all students seeking to expand their skills and earn a post secondary degree or certificate.
+Institutions providing gainful employment programs offer important opportunities to all students seeking to expand their skills and earn a certificate.
 The Federal Government along with the Department of Education has a strong interest in ensuring that institutions of higher education promote student academic and career opportunities and has put into place Gainful Employment regulations to make sure these guidelines have been met.
-Gainful Employment provides details to all students about their particular program and the possibility of being gainfully employed upon completion of your certificate and/or degree.
+Gainful Employment provides details to all students about their particular program and the possibility of being gainfully employed upon completion of your certificate.